GREEN TRANSITION NORTH

 Sub-project 3 focuses on optimising the storage of electricity in water reservoirs and regulated rivers to increase the flexibility of the energy system.
 With the increasing production of intermittent energy from solar and wind, it is necessary to investigate how hydropower can be combined with different forms of storage, such as mechanical, electrical, chemical and thermal storage, taking into account biodiversity and social acceptability.
 By using digital twins of rivers, a better understanding of the flows and losses of dams can be gained, thus optimising the storage process.

 For more information or if you are interested in participating in the sub-project, please contact Michael Nilsson.
 The research leader is Anders Andersson, Associate Professor of Fluid Mechanics at Luleå University of Technology and Maria Pettersson, Professor of Law, Luleå University of Technology and PhD Students are Melina Sattelmeier, Fluid Mechanics, Luleå University of Technology as well as Noomi Westling Öhman, Law, Luleå University of Technology.
+Read an interview about the sub-project here.

 4. Production of biohydrogen